 In this regard, no matter how deep is your adoration for their culture and community.
 It brings back good memories that last forever because you learn something better than you should do during your travels.

 When I think of Japan the first thing, I have in mind is anime, because I am an anime lover.
 Japanese manga and anime are the best!
 There are many best spots in Japan for anime lovers like me.
-They have places like cafes, restaurants, shops, museum, and parks which have anime themed attractions.
+They have places like cafes, restaurants, shops, museums, and parks that have anime-themed attractions.

 1. The One Piece’s theme park in the country.
 I can’t imagine how many photos I will take if I’m there with the replicas of my favorite anime characters.
 And oh, I want to dine-in in Sanji’s Restaurant.
 As a big One Piece fan, I’ll take all the chances to do different activities related to Mugiwara Pirates.

 Japanese cuisine represents the diverse and unique culture of the country.
 It’s one of the well-known cuisines in the world.
 And it’s not a wonder why.
-Aside from it’s incredibly healthy and flavorful, the presentation is also a work of art.
+Aside from its incredibly healthy and flavorful, the presentation is also a work of art.
 Just looking at it is already a feast in the eyes.
+This is my personal reasons to visit Japan.

 I love Japanese foods especially Ramen, Sashimi, Sushi, and Tempura.
 Which country serves these best if not Japan?
 There are so many foods to try in Japan aside from these.
 There are Rice balls, Gyudon, Champon, Ginger pork, Sukiyaki, and many more.